wloocc/wloocc-website/content/posts/w24/bot-climb.md

 title = "BoT Climb"
 date = 2024-01-18
 tags = ["pac", "events", "w24"]
+summary = "Join us for a free drop-in climbing session at the PAC Climbing Wall!"
 +++

 🧗 Calling all new climbers!
 This is the perfect opportunity to test the waters!
 Join our FREE Beginning of Term drop-in climbing session for new climbers at the PAC Climbing Wall on Sunday January 21st from 4-6 pm. 🏔️ Scale new heights and make this semester an adventure from the very start! 🎉